 Yogurt is not only great for snacks and smoothies but is versatile for lots of other cooking and baking purposes, too.
-It can be used to make baked goods a little lighter, and also as a lower-fat substitute for mayo and sour cream.
-And because it’s fermented, homemade yogurt is filled with lots of gut-friendly probiotics.
-But many yogurt recipes require a yogurt maker or an Instant Pot, which of course, not everyone has.
-And honestly, you can make a delicious batch of yogurt without either of those gadgets.
-So read on to find out how to make homemade yogurt without a yogurt maker or Instant Pot.
-(And if you’re looking for a way to use your homemade yogurt, try my recipe for Creamy Maple Apple Cider Vinaigrette.)
+It can be used to make baked goods a little lighter and also as a lower-fat substitute for mayo and sour cream.
+And because it’s fermented, yogurt is filled with lots of gut-friendly probiotics.

 Don’t get me wrong – delicious, healthy, and probiotic-filled yogurts are available to buy at the grocery store.
 The problem is, they often come at a premium price.
-It doesn’t seem like a lot of money to pay $1 (and often even more) for a 5-ounce cup of yogurt until you consider that I make half-gallon of my own homemade yogurt for $3-4 (that’s 64 ounces)!
-Of course, the cost will vary depending on the type of milk that you use, and the prices of milk in your area, but if you use yogurt in your kitchen regularly, a batch of DIY yogurt is probably worth the minimal effort that it takes.
+It doesn’t seem like a lot of money to pay $2 or more for a 5-ounce cup of yogurt until you consider that I make half a gallon of my homemade yogurt for $3-4 (that’s 64 ounces)!
+Of course, the cost will vary depending on the type of milk that you use and the price of milk in your area, but if you use yogurt in your kitchen regularly, a batch of DIY yogurt is probably worth the minimal effort that it takes.
 (And it stores well.
 A batch of yogurt should last 2-3 weeks in the refrigerator.)

 Equipment for Making Homemade Yogurt without a Yogurt Maker or Instant Pot